gekatateam/neptunus/plugins/processors/http/README.md

     # zero means no limit
     max_idle_conns = 10

-    # time after which inactive requesters will be closed
-    # if configured value a zero, idle requesters will never be closed
-    # if configured value less than 1m but not zero, it will be set to 1m
-    idle_timeout = "1h"

     # result codes, means request performed successfully
     success_codes = [ 200, 201, 204 ]

-    # interval between events buffer flushes if buffer length less than it's capacity
+    # label, which value will be used as a request path, if configured
+    path_label = "request_uri"

+    # field, which content will be used as a request body after serialization, if configured
-    batch_interval = "5s"
+    request_body_from = "path.to.request.field"

-    # events buffer size
+    # field, that will be added to event with response body after parsing, if configured
-    batch_buffer = 100
+    response_body_to = "path.to.response.field"

     # maximum number of attempts to execute request
     # before events will be marked as failed